 \section{Introduction}

-This article is primarily inspired by \cite{debarre2021gushelmukai}, where many ideas have been taken from and adjusted to our case.
-However, the search for symmetric \hk{} manifolds has been of interest in recent years.
-One can find attempts at classification or construction of examples in \cite{BH, BS} for K3 surface case or \cite{Hohn2019FiniteGO, Song, wawak, veryspecial} in the case of \KTsquares{}.
-So our results should also be seen as continuation of these efforts.

 We construct two explicit examples of \KTsquares{} with symplectic actions of the alternating group $\mathcal{A}_7$.
-Which, according to the classification in \cite{Hohn2019FiniteGO}, is one of the maximal finite groups one can obtain as a subgroup of symplectic automorphisms of a manifold of this type.
+According to the classification in \cite{Hohn2019FiniteGO}, this is one of the maximal finite groups that can act on a manifold of this type via symplectic automorphisms.
+We describe the manifolds as double EPW-sextics.
+For each of them, the group of symplectic automorphisms $\mathcal{A}_7$ fixes their canonical ample divisor.

-We describe the manifolds as so called double EPW-sextics.
-The rough idea is simple: given a Lagrangian subspace of $\bigwedge\nolimits^3 \mathbb{C}^6$, there is a canonical way to associate an EPW-sextic to it and there exists a canonical double cover of the sextic under suitable generality assumptions.
-If the Lagrangian is preserved by the group action induced by an action of the six-dimensional space, then the sextic and its double cover inherits it.
-The fact that the cover is a \hk{} manifold, for a general Lagrangian follows from \cite{o2006irreducible}.
-As an application, we exhibit two families of irrational GM-threefolds.

-Our two \KTsquares{} are in a sense dual to each other and non-isomorphic.
-For each of them, the group of symplectic automorphisms $\mathcal{A}_7$ fixes an ample divisor.
-The group of all polarized morphisms with respect to this divisor is $\mathbb{Z}/2\mathbb{Z} \times \mathcal{A}_7$.
+Consider a \(6\)-dimensional complex vector space \(V_6\).
+There is a linear representation of \(\mathcal{A}_7\) on \( \bigwedge^3 V_6\) which decomposes into the direct sum of two Lagrangian subrepresentations \(A_1,A_2\); we set \(\mathbb{A}=A_1\) or \(A_2\).
+There is a canonical way to associate a double EPW-sextic to a general Lagrangian subspace of \( \bigwedge^3 V_6\), as explained in Section \ref{EPW_preliminary}.
+Our main result can be formulated as follows. \begin{thm} The double EPW-sextic associated to the Lagrangian subspace \(\mathbb{A}\) is a smooth polarized \hk{} fourfold \((Y_\mathbb{A},H_\mathbb{A})\).
+Moreover,

+where \(\mathcal{A}_7\) corresponds to the subgroup of symplectic automorphisms.
+Furthermore, $(Y_{A_1}, H_{A_1})$ and $(Y_{A_2}, H_{A_2})$ are non-isomorphic as polarized manifolds. \end{thm} We can associate a family of GM varieties to such Lagrangian spaces as explained in Section \ref{GM_preliminary}.
+As an application, we show that for \(\mathbb{A}\) as above, we have the following result. \begin{cor} Any smooth GM threefold associated to \(\mathbb{A}\) is irrational. \end{cor} The only other known explicit family of irrational GM threefold was constructed in \cite{debarre2021gushelmukai} and our result provides other two such families.

+This article is primarily inspired by \cite{debarre2021gushelmukai}, from where many ideas have been taken and adjusted to our case.
+In fact, the search for symmetric \hk{} manifolds has been of interest in recent years.
+One can find attempts at classification and explicit constructions in \cite{BH, BS} for K3 surfaces, in \cite{Hohn2019FiniteGO, Song, wawak, veryspecial} for \KTsquares{}.
+Our results should be seen as a continuation of these efforts.